 This includes establishing a component repository with managed choice (not one-size-fits-all), so there are low-, medium-, and high-tech alternatives for given component needs.
-This includes establishing an explicit technology innovation program (e.g., a Center-of-Excellence) that manages the investigation of, decisioning on, and adoption of, as an explicit project with goals, deadlines, deliverables, and resources.
+This includes establishing an explicit technology innovation program (e.g., a Center-of-Excellence) that manages the investigation of, decisions on, and adoption of, an explicit project with goals, deadlines, deliverables, and resources.

 Examples of the deliverables provided in this service: